Making Of: How John Legend's Version of a U2 Classic Came to Life for MLK Tribute

 There were certainly a number of discussions, but “Pride (In the Name of Love)” was an immediate favorite, which I brought to John, and he loved the idea.
 In fact, to this day, he’ll often play this arrangement of the song live in front of large and small audiences alike.

-This arrangement lives on, just as the work for equality, dignity, opportunity, and justice under the law continues.
+This musical arrangement lives on, just as the work for equality, dignity, opportunity, and justice under the law continues.
 It’s been so prevalent in my mind that this song and this version is so relevant and speaks to this moment, not only for its resonance with the Black Lives Matter movement, but as a signal of the times — where we witness everyday a gross lack of equal justice under the law and equitable healthcare for Black and Brown people in the age of COVID.
 These unfortunate truths are taking such a toll on families, livelihoods, and the dignity of these communities.

 We all have a reasonability to uphold what is right and just for all of humanity.
 Dr. King and the courageous people who both preceded and followed him have done so much heavy lifting and we have come a long way, but there is still so much work left to be done.
 It is beyond time for privileged white Americans to put in the work to unlearn centuries of white supremacist behavior and thought patterns.
 It is beyond time for us to show up for and elevate Black and Brown voices.